 The A&B groups are made up of Rukara which is composed of 10 individuals; 1 silverback, 2 blackbacks, 3 adult females, 2 juveniles and 2 infants, while the second group, Mukiza is also made up of 10 individuals who include; 1 silverback, 4 adult females, 1 subadult and 4 infants.

-Rushaga is the best Area in Bwindi Impenetrable Forest for Gorilla Trekking and the only area for The Gorilla Habituation Experience.
+Rushaga is the best Area in Bwindi Impenetrable Forest for Gorilla Trekking – the area is easily accessed from Kigali Rwanda.

 The Nshongi Gorilla Family is one of the larger habituated gorilla groups in Bwindi Impenetrable Forest after the recent split with where Mweza group was formed there are about 18 gorillas in the family.
 The Nshongi Gorilla Group was introduced with much fanfare and celebrities from far and wide came in 2009.

 Today things have calmed down and daily there are visitors to Uganda trekking the Nshongi Mountain Gorilla Family found here